 The Right To Go - education campaign

-ERIC has launched a new campaign called The Right to Go, highlighting every childís right to good care for a continence problem at school and to access safe, hygienic toilet facilities.
+ERIC launched the Right to Go campaign in early 2014 to highlight every childís right to good care for a continence problem at school and to access safe and hygienic toilet facilities.

 In the UK, 1 in 12 children has an ongoing continence problem, which is often extremely distressing to deal with.
 In a recent ERIC survey of young people, 72% said their problem sometimes or always stops them taking part in school activities, 69% said they would not feel able to talk to school staff about the problem and almost half said poor school toilet facilities contribute a little or a lot to their difficulty.